 For the purpose of entering the Czech Republic, the same rules apply as for Czech citizens for family members of Czech citizens who have a temporary residence permit in the Czech Republic, for foreigners with a permanent residence permit in the Czech Republic, and for EU citizens with a temporary residence permit issued on the territory of the Czech Republic.

 Other foreigners (citizens of third countries who do not have a residence permit issued by the Czech Republic or who do not have a long-term or permanent residence permit in another EU+ country and citizens of third countries who have been issued a short-term visa by the Czech Republic before 11 May 2020 and who have been issued a short-term or long-term visa in another EU+ country) are prohibited from coming to the Czech Republic for other than necessary reasons.
-These reasons include the necessity to provide for the basic necessities of life, to provide for the care of children; the necessity to provide for the care of animals, to use essential financial and postal services, to refuel, to make acute trips to medical facilities; to social services facilities; to attend urgent official business and to attend a funeral.
-Travel for tourism purposes is therefore not permitted.
-Please refer to the current measure for further information.
+There is a certain exception to this ban.
+For further information, look at Tourism in Czech.

 If you are traveling for any of the above reasons, proceed according to the obligations of foreigners when entering the Czech Republic.